Outdoor Fun - whatever the weather!

-As the temperature takes a downward turn and the rain clouds gather, it is tempting to keep your little ones warm indoors.
-But, even though we are now heading into Autumn and Winter, there are still many ways you and your young children can continue to enjoy the outdoors whatever the weather!
+If it’s cold outside, it can be tempting to keep your little ones warm indoors.
+But, there are still many ways you and your young children can continue to enjoy the outdoors whatever the weather!

-Think of all the wonderful sensations and experiences they can have – frosty cobwebs, leaves swirling off the trees, muddy puddles to splash in, the crunch of crispy fallen leaves under their little feet and the list goes on.
+Think of all the wonderful sensations and experiences they can have – looking for cobwebs, flowering plants and trees, muddy puddles to splash in, the crunch of crispy fallen leaves under their little feet and the list goes on.

-Someone once said that there is no such thing as bad weather, only bad clothes!
-And they were right.
-With warm clothes such as woolly jumpers, waterproof clothing, hat, scarf, gloves and a pair of welly boots, your little ones can enjoy the great outdoors in all weathers.
+Someone once said that there is no such thing as bad weather, only the wrong clothes, and they were right.
+With warm clothes such as woolly jumpers, waterproofs, hat, scarf, gloves and a pair of welly boots, your little ones can enjoy the great outdoors in all weathers.

-We have a wealth of outdoors fun family activities available across the Better Start Bradford area all through autumn and winter with the Forest School Play Project, Growing Together Bradford and our Better Place project.
+We have a wealth of outdoors fun family activities available across the Better Start Bradford area with the Forest School Play Project, Growing Together Bradford and our Better Place project.
 Check out our events page on our website, or even better, download the Better Start Bradford app so you can keep up-to-date with all the free events that are happening every week for you and your little ones.

 We chatted to Olivia Joy Menin, who is a Better Place Community Project Assistant, and asked her all about the activities they have planned for the next few months and if the weather ever spoils their fun.